jenniferbacon01/CV/README.md

 -Proficient, self taught.

--Improved efficiency of many RBC Ops processes.
+-Improved efficiency of many RBC Operations processes.

 #### SQL

 -Proficient, self taught as well as attending some SQL beginner classes at Mako last year.

--Worked closely with developers at Mako and started tweaking other peoples’ code when the dev team was busy.
-Eventually, two of my own scripts were put into production.
+-Worked closely with developers at Mako and started editing other peoples’ code when the dev team was busy.
+Two of my own scripts were put into production.

 #### Python

 -Beginner, self taught.

--This year, I involved myself in a company wide project to improve the collection, storage and use of data.
+-This year, I led a company wide project to improve the collection, storage and use of data.
 I used Python to upload trade, position and market data into a new oracle database.

 #### Ruby

--Due to complete Makers Academy course in October as a junior level full stack Ruby developer.
+-Due to complete Makers Academy course in October as a junior level full stack Ruby developer, with some experience in JavaScript, CSS and html.

 ## Education